 Creative Writing // Master of Fine Arts

-To celebrate the 40th anniversary of Naropa University, the Jack Kerouac School of Disembodied Poetics unveils a new MFA in Creative Writing curriculum in fall 2015.
-The newly revamped MFA in Creative Writing is a two-year degree.
-September and February residencies occur over a long weekend and feature one accomplished guest writer.
-The week-long June residency coincides with the Jack Kerouac School's renowned Summer Writing Program, where students attend workshops, lectures, panels, and readings with some of the most provocative writers of our time.
-Active writers mentor students toward the completion of a book-length manuscript, and an emphasis on contemplative education encourages awareness and creativity.
+To celebrate the 40th anniversary of Naropa University, the Jack Kerouac School of Disembodied Poetics is developing a new MFA in Creative Writing, scheduled to relaunch pending approval.
+The newly revamped low residency MFA in Creative Writing will be a two-year degree.
+September and February residencies are planned to occur over a long weekend and feature one accomplished guest writer.
+The week-long June residency will coincide with the Jack Kerouac School's renowned Summer Writing Program, where students attend workshops, lectures, panels, and readings with some of the most provocative writers of our time.
+Active writers will mentor students toward the completion of a book-length manuscript, and an emphasis on contemplative education encourages awareness and creativity.

-- Two-year degree with 14 days of residency in Boulder, CO
+- Two-year degree with 14 days of residency per year in Boulder, CO

 - Open genre curriculum reflecting JKS history and our ongoing commitment to innovative writing